 Unearthed Words

-This book came out in 2012, and the subtitle is The Garden Lover's Guide to Plant Combinations.
+Buy the book on Amazon: Natural Companions: The Garden Lover's Guide to Plant Combinations.

 Today's Botanic Spark